- Fibrosis and simple cysts

 Radial scars, also called complex sclerosing lesions, are often found when a breast biopsy is done for some other purpose.
 Radial scars may distort the normal breast tissue.

 Radial scars are not really scars, but are called such because they look like scars when seen under a microscope.

 Radial scars do not usually cause symptoms, but they are important for 2 reasons.
 First, if they are large enough, they may look like cancer on a mammogram, or even on a biopsy.
 Second, they are linked to a slight increase in the woman’s risk of developing breast cancer.

 Women who have them may be advised to see the doctor more often than usual.
 Many doctors recommend removing radial scars.

-Lipomas are benign fatty tumors that can appear almost anywhere in the body, including the breast.
-They are usually not tender.
+Lipomas are common, benign fatty tumors that can appear almost anywhere in the body, including the breast.
+They’re usually not tender.

-Other benign lumps or tumors that are sometimes found in the breast include hamartomas, hemangiomas, hematomas, adenomyoeptheliomas, and neurofibromas.
+Other less common benign lumps or tumors that may be found in the breast include:

 - Hamartoma: a smooth, painless lump formed by the over-growth of mature cells